The 10 Worst Promotional Ideas in Baseball History

 For as long as this great game has been played, baseball has been full of terrific ideas to help make it more popular.
-Ladies’ Day was a nice touch to help combat the notion a century ago that going to the ballpark was for men only.
+Ladies’ Day was a nice touch to help combat the notion a century ago that going to the ballpark was not for men only.
 Bill Veeck showed everyone how to mushroom attendance figures by pulling off one great promotional stunt after another, most notably when the Cleveland owner declared one game as Joe Earley Night because an Indians fan by the name of Joe Earley felt the common man wasn’t getting enough promotional love.
 Goodness, they even invented the hotdog at the ballpark.

 Sometimes, however, a promotional stunt or business idea just doesn’t work out—or worse, it backfires, either through negative reaction or unintended consequences.
-For the following list of ten promotional thoughts gone wrong, we’re giving the minor leagues a pass because it’s their job to think up shameless ideas to lure fans in, such as Who Wants to be a Turkish Millionaire Night, Mike Tyson Ear Night or Rod Blagojevich Prison Jersey Night.
+For the following list of 10 promotional thoughts gone wrong, we’re giving the minor leagues a pass because it’s their job to think up shameless ideas to lure fans in, such as Who Wants to be a Turkish Millionaire Night, Mike Tyson Ear Night or Rod Blagojevich Prison Jersey Night.
 The majors try to play it more dignified, but sometimes they just don’t get it, such as…

 The Yellow Baseball, 1938-39